robotstreamer/robotstreamer/README.md

 <h1> Open Robot Control Code For Connecting to RobotStreamer.com </h1>
 <br>

 RobotStreamer is robot control network and low latency live streaming platform.
-Can can stream from a robot (typically a mobile robot with camera connected by wifi) or from a traditional camera.
-Yes that means you can stream whatever kind of video you want on here.
+You can stream from a robot (typically a mobile robot with camera connected by wifi) or from a traditional camera.
+Yes that means you can stream whatever kind of live video you want on here.

 Connect your movable cameras with TTS (robots) to *RobotStreamer.com*.
 We're a new project but already have interest from top live streamers like Ice Poseidon for robot camera control with massive numbers of users.